asfktz/Awaity.js/README.md

 * [flow](/docs/api.md#awaityflow)

 ### FP Mode
-Each module also has an equivalate currird version under the `fp` namespace
+Each module also has an equivalate curried version under the `fp` namespace

 ```js
 import { reduce } from 'awaity/esm/fp';